bachmannpatrick/CLVTools/README.md

 probabilistic customer attrition models are the preferred choice in literature and practice.

+Below, we provide broad overview on the functionalites of CLVTools and a quickstart tutorial.
+More detailed information is provided in the following documents:
+- For more information on the terminology and general modeling challenges when assessing customers' future value look at the vignette ["Probabilistic Models for Analyzing Customer Purchase Behavior: A Primer"](https://cran.r-project.org/web/packages/CLVTools/vignettes/CLVTools_intuitive_explanations.pdf).
+- For a comprehensive case study with CLVTools look at the vignette: ["Walkthrough for the CLVTools Package"](https://cran.r-project.org/web/packages/CLVTools/vignettes/CLVTools.pdf).
+- For advanced modeling techniques look a the vignette ["Advanced and Very Advanced Modeling Techniques in CLVTools"](https://cran.r-project.org/web/packages/CLVTools/vignettes/CLVTools_advanced_techniques.pdf).
+- To understand the internal object-oriented architecture of CLVToools look at the vignette ["Classes in CLVTools"](https://cran.r-project.org/web/packages/CLVTools/vignettes/CLVTools_classes.pdf).

 The R package `CLVTools` provides an efficient and easy to use implementation framework for probabilistic customer attrition models in non-contractual settings.
 Building up on the learnings of other